Spider-Man: No Way Home (soundtrack): Additional music

-"I Zimbra" by Talking Heads, "Native New Yorker" by Odyssey, "Scraper" by Liquid Liquid, "No Sleep 'Til Brooklyn" by Beastie Boys, "Concerto for 2 Violins in G major, RV 516" by Antonio Vivaldi, "Deck the Halls" by Thomas Oliphant, and "The Magic Number" by De La Soul are featured in the film.
+Several songs are featured in the film that are absent from the soundtrack album, including "I Zimbra" by Talking Heads, "Native New Yorker" by Odyssey, "Scraper" by Liquid Liquid, "No Sleep 'Til Brooklyn" by Beastie Boys, "Concerto for 2 Violins in G major, RV 516" by Antonio Vivaldi, "Deck the Halls" by Thomas Oliphant, and "The Magic Number" by De La Soul.
 "Bailando Cumbia" by Danny Osuna is featured in the mid-credits scene.
-Numerous tracks from the score of previous Spider-Man films are references in the film, including Danny Elfman's "Main Title" and "Enter the Goblin" from Spider-Man (2002), Elfman's "Doc Ock is Born" from Spider-Man 2 (2004), James Horner's "Main Title – Young Peter" from The Amazing Spider-Man (2012), and Hans Zimmer's "I'm Electro" from The Amazing Spider-Man 2 (2014).